This guide will help you identify gray mold. It will also explore ways to get rid of it using home remedies and natural solutions.

 This remedy is often used as an organic fungicide.
 Therefore, it could be a possible solution for those looking for a natural botrytis blight treatment.

-Yes, neem oil can help fight against certain fungal disease issues, including this one.
+Yes, neem oil can help fight against fungal disease issues, including this one.
 To apply, mix one teaspoon of neem oil with one quart of water in a spray bottle and apply it directly to the affected area.

 Use this DIY botrytis blight fungicide every few days until you start seeing results.